 My goal is to have a practice where I can work out anywhere I am in the world without equipment.
 Even if the class is limited to my physical location, my practice can be done anywhere I am.
 My first milestone is to complete the first form of wingchun.

 Stage 3: Action, execution, and practice

 Primary question: What am I doing right now?

 Here, we take the researching and planning and bring it into action.
 We have the high level goals to keep us focused.
 We test our assumptions.
 We gather information and data while we’re executing.
-We get into the nitty gritty details of executing, and sometimes we don’t know why we’re doing so much yak shaving.
+We do the hard work and get into the nitty gritty details of executing.
+Sometimes we don’t know why we’re doing so much yak shaving.

 I go to class regularly and practice on each part of the first wingchun form.
 I am told to relax my shoulders constantly.
 This is an important thing I must do, but I don’t fully understand what it means.
 I don’t know how to relax my shoulders, and I don’t realize that they are not relaxed.
 I keep trying to relax them, and I practice punching with relaxed shoulders even when away from class to be able to do so without much effort.

 Primary questions: What did I discover?
 What do I see differently now?

 In the course of execution and practice, we inevitably discover new things.
 Here, we look back and consider what we discovered.
 We analyze and assess what happened.
 What did we do that was expected?
 What was unexpected?
 How can we do better next time?
 New perspectives emerge in this stage.